MyAeroCode/sleepSync/readme.md

     //
     // Returns true if "y" is entered.
     // Returns false if "n" is entered.
-    // Retry if anything esle is entered. if (waitConfirm("y", "n")) break;
+    // Retry if anything else is entered. if (waitConfirm("y", "n")) break;

     //
     // Wait only 333ms.
+    // Returns true if "y" is entered.
-    if (waitConfirm("y", undefined, 333)) break;
+    // Returns false if timeout or anything else is entered. if (waitConfirm("y", undefined, 333)) break;

     //